Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 */
 ```

+> A neat trick that uses defer is to start main() with:
+> ´ defer print("Program ended gracefully");´
+> If this message is printed out, your program ends without crashing

 defer is mainly used to free memory or other resources (closing a file or a database connection), as we'll see in the next sections.

 ## 11.2 Allocating and freeing primitive variables